-From the award-winning opinion pages of The Wall Street Journal, Mary Kissel and guests examine world news and foreign affairs.
+Our columnists from the award-winning opinion pages at The Wall Street Journal examine world news and foreign affairs twice a week.
 Get the information you need to understand the changing world, and its impact on U.S. and national interests.
+Published several times weekly.

 Mary Kissel and Hugo Restall on the Secretary of State's entreaties to Asian allies and Chinese interference in Australian affairs.